liorghub/SONiC/doc/ztp/inband_ztp.md

 ## 2.2 Configuration and management requirements
 - Provisioning over in-band network is enabled by default when the ZTP package is included.
-- There is no CLI command to disable in-band ZTP, however, user can add "feat-inband" : false in /host/ztp/ztp_cfg.json to disable in-band ZTP.
+- By default in-band ZTP is enabled, user can disable it by adding "feat-inband" : false to /host/ztp/ztp_cfg.json.
-- DHCP_L2 and DHCPV6_L2 traps should be enabled for in-band ZTP.
+- In-band ZTP requires registration of 2 new traps, SAI_HOSTIF_TRAP_TYPE_DHCP_L2 and SAI_HOSTIF_TRAP_TYPE_DHCPV6_L2 traps.
+Traps should be enabled when ZTP starts and disabled when ZTP finishes.

 # 3 Modules design